All Episodes

 He cited all the pessimists.

-He gay quoted them, and then he cited history and reality as it is today to show that they were all wrong.
+And then he cited history and reality as it is today to show that they were all wrong.

 Soviet Union, South Korea, North Korea, you name it.

-It was he was just on fire.
+It was just on fire.

 The text of the speech was released in advance.

-Uh he even went after Carl Levin.
+He even went after Carl Levin.

 It's up to them to decide who their leaders are, not a bunch of politicians in Washington.

-And Bush said, Screw you, bud.
+And Bush said, screw you, bud.

-Uh, Mr. Prime Minister, you don't have any friends in the Democrat Party in this country.
+Mr. Prime Minister, you don't have any friends in the Democrat Party in this country.

-Uh you have friends in certain Americans, you have friends in the uh in the White House.
+You have friends in the White House.

-He links withdrawal from Vietnam to the rise of the murderous Khmer Rouge regime in Cambodia and asserts that the American pull-out caused pain and suffering for millions.
+He links withdrawal from Vietnam to the rise of the murderous Khmer Rouge regime in Cambodia and asserts that the American pullout caused pain and suffering for millions.

-He said, Whatever your position in that debate, one unmistakable legacy of Vietnam is that the price of America's withdrawal was paid by millions of innocent citizens whose agonies would add to our vocabulary new terms like boat people, re-education camps, and killing fields.
+He said, whatever your position in that debate, one unmistakable legacy of Vietnam is that the price of America's withdrawal was paid by millions of innocent citizens whose agonies would add to our vocabulary new terms like boat people, re-education camps, and killing fields.

-Dalek said in an interview that the uh mayhem under the Khmer Rouge was a consequence of our having gone into Cambodia and destabilized the country, which is exactly what Bush said today.
+Dalek said in an interview that the mayhem under the Khmer Rouge was a consequence of our having gone into Cambodia and destabilized the country, which is exactly what Bush said today.

-And when I had when I had my meeting with him, he was on fire about this.
+When I had my meeting with him, he was on fire about this.

 I had a sense something was up.

-Uh and he told me he was meeting with some NATO people, some leaders at NATO or European Union people.
+And he told me he was meeting with some NATO people, some leaders at NATO or European Union people.

-Uh, and and our interventionism uh destabilizes all of these places that otherwise would be full of peace and tranquility.
+The problem with the world is U.S. goes too many places and our interventionism destabilizes all of these places that otherwise would be full of peace and tranquility.

-And Bush told me I looked at him right in the eye and I said, the American people and the United States government are the solution.
+And Bush told me, I looked at him right in the eye and I said, the American people and the United States government are the solution.

 We are not the problem.